KumareshBabuNS/pse-training-cf-hw-service-broker/README.md

 - name: hello-world-spring-service
   memory: 512M
   instances: 1
+  host: hello-world-spring-service-${random-word}
   path: ./build/libs/hello-world-spring-service-0.1.war
 ````
 ##Hands On: Testing the HW service using curl
-Excercising the creation of a service instance, an account, and the autorization to allow that accoiunt to access the created service instance:
+Excercising the creation of a service instance, an account, and the autorization to allow that account to access the created service instance:

 On a local Tomcat instance: